DeadShrey/C64/README.md

-# C64v3
+# C64
-A chess engine written in python using python-chess.
-Where's v1 and v2?
-Who knows.
+A simple chess engine written in python!